falcosecurity/falco-website/content/en/blog/gitops-your-falco-rules/index.md

 The systax will look like: `falcoctl registry push [--option ...] destination-url source-file`.
 Let's dissect the command for a better understanding.

-- Line 2, uses a | symbol, which indicates that the all the segments at the same indentation level will be interpreted as a single line.
+- Line 2, uses the **|** symbol, which indicates that all the segments at the same indentation level will be interpreted as a single line.
 YAML specifics.
 - Line 3, contains the **cli** verbs, the fresly compiled `falcoctl` tool with the subverbs `registry push` as shown above.
 The options will come later.
 - Line 4, `--config /dev/null`, is required to tell `falcoctl` not to use a configuration file.
 Otherwise it will try to create the directory `/etc/falcoctl` and we might not have permissions for that.
 Using a config file is an alternative, but for simplicity and pedagogical reasons we've kept everything on the command line.